 PORT FORWARD TWIN CABIN

-Port twin guest cabin with upper and lower berths, TV/vanity unit and hanging locker.
+Port twin guest cabin with upper and lower berths, vanity unit and hanging locker.

 Access to head and stall shower, which also doubles as a day head with easy access from the saloon.

 En suite head with Vacuflush freshwater flush toilet, washbasin, separate stall shower and storage lockers.

 To starboard, forward of the saloon is a double berth for guests with Victoria Marine batten system beneath mattress.

 Two hanging lockers and additional storage.